sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 # oxTrust Administrative Graphical User Interface (GUI)
-The administration interface (oxTrust) is accessible from the `hostname` provided during setup.
-After installation is complete, log in to the web-based interface with the username `admin` and the `LDAP superuser` password.
+The administration interface (oxTrust) is accessible by navigating to `https://hostname` (the one you provided during setup.)
+When you first complete an installation, the default username is `admin` and the password is the same as the `LDAP superuser` password.

 ## Welcome Page
-After successful authentication the administrator is taken to the Gluu Server admin dashboard.
+After successful authentication the administrator is taken to the Dashboard.
 Some basic information about the VM/server is displayed as well as the server version, free memory, and disk space.
-In the top right there is a user icon which can be used to log out of the Gluu Server as well as navigate to the user-profile.
+In the top right there is a user icon which you can log out of oxTrust.
+The left hand menu is used to navigate the admin interface.

 ![welcome-page.png](../img/oxtrust/welcome-page.png "Welcome to Gluu Server")

-The left hand menu is used to navigate the admin interface.
-The menu includes links to manage SAML, OpenID Connect and UMA integrations, as well as server configurations, users, and your own personal profile.

 ## Configuration
 ![configuration-menu](../img/oxtrust/configuration-menu.png "Organization Menu")

-From the conifguration tab the Gluu Server administrator can manage authentication, registration, attributes, LDAP synchronization, logs, and more.
-Each page is described in detail below.
+From the configuration tab, the Gluu Server administrator can manage certain non-protocol related tasks.

 ### Organization Configuration

 There are three sections in the organization configuration page:

 1. [System Configuration](#system-configuration)